 To use, wet skin and apply 1 teaspoon scrub, massaging as you go.
 Rinse with warm water.

 5. Basil Vodka Perfume

 You can make a homemade perfume with your favorite basil variety.
 In a jar, combine one part basil leaves to three parts vodka.
 Cover and shake.
 Steep for 4 to 6 weeks at room temperature, shaking every few days.
-The alcohol will extract the essential oils from the basil.
+The alcohol will extract the essential oils from the herb.
 Strain out herbs, pressing on the leaves to get as much “juice” as possible.
 Pass liquid though a coffee filter into a dark bottle.
 It will keep three to five years in a cool, dry area.